 Regardless of the claim submission carrier that you have connected to TherapyAppointment, TherapyAppointment can receive these files and will they will automatically post them for sessions billed out of TherapyAppointment.

-- Go to Officeally.com -> click on Resource Center and select 'Payer Lists' (enter Insurance Company/Insurance Payer ID number into fields provided).
+- Go to Officeally.com → click on Resource Center and select 'Payer Lists' (enter Insurance Company/Insurance Payer ID number into fields provided).

-- Locate the first letter of the insurance company name -> click on it.
+- Locate the first letter of the insurance company name → click on it

-- Follow the instructions from the form exactly.
-Once completed, submit the form according to PDF instructions.
+- Once completed, submit the form according to PDF instructions

 Further questions about this process?
 For additional Office Ally Customer Service, call (866) 575-4120 → Option 1 or visit their support page by clicking here.